Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Implementation Details

 \subsection{Threat Model}

-Following the guidelines in \cite{carlini2019evaluating}, we consider the following threat model characterizing the adversary’s goal, knowledge, and capabilities in implementing $ARMOR_D$ as a method for enhancing adversarial robustness. \begin{enumerate} \item \textit{Adversaries goal:} The adversaries goal is to generate adversarial samples that force the image/malware detector to make erroneous predictions.
+Following the guidelines in \cite{carlini2019evaluating}, we consider the following threat model characterizing the adversary’s goal, knowledge, and capabilities in implementing $ARMOR_D$ as a method for enhancing adversarial robustness. \begin{enumerate} \item \textit{Adversaries goal:} The adversaries goal is to generate adversarial samples that force a neural network model to make erroneous predictions.
 To avoid restrictive assumptions, any wrong classification is considered as a successful attack. \item \textit{Adversary's knowledge:} To avoid restrictive assumptions, we assume that the adversary has complete knowledge of the inner workings of the target model (i.e., white-box access).
-This aligns with the Kerckhoff's principle that mandates security even if system details are known to the adversary. \item \textit{Adversary's Capabilities:} The adversary can apply arbitrary modifications to natural samples of any class (e.g., both malicious and benign in the binary classification case). \end{enumerate}
+This aligns with the Kerckhoff's principle that mandates security even if system details are known to the adversary. \item \textit{Adversary's Capabilities:} The adversary can apply arbitrary modifications to natural samples of any class. \end{enumerate}